NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 \subsection{Simulated Data}

-We compare our method, NNN, against a traditional MMM on both forms of the synthetic dataset.
+We compare our method, NNN, against a our MMM baseline on both forms of the synthetic dataset.
 We measure the predictive error rates on validation and test sets.
 Using the models fit only on the train dataset, we calculate the sales attribution of each media channel.
-Meridian is fit to the data using the default parameters and priors.
+The baseline MMM is fit to the data using the default parameters and priors.
 NNN is also fit using its default parameters.
-Due to the software setup in Meridian, we trained two models: the first model is trained using the train data and evaluated on the validation data, while the second model is trained on the train and validation data and evaluated on the test data.
-Due to this, we show a pair of values that corresponding to training metrics for MMM.
+We trained two models: the first model is trained using the train data and evaluated on the validation data, while the second model is trained on the train and validation data and evaluated on the test data.
+Thus we show a pair of values that corresponding to training metrics for MMM.
 We compute the mix\% for each channel and each model.
 For NNN, we train two versions of the model: one using only the Sales as the target and another using both Search and sales as the target.
 Both models are trained without channel mixing for 5k steps.
 For the Search and sales model, we train for an additional 5k steps using balancing coefficient of .99, and we report the mix\% using both the traditional method and the autoregressive (AR) unrolling method.